testerfitsense/movie/README.md

 ### Notes:

-- External packages (Moment.js) were not used as it was directed in the `Preinfo.pdf`
+- External packages (Moment.js) were not used as it was not directed in the `Preinfo.pdf`
-- Responsiveness of site were not consdiered as it was directed in the `Preinfo.pdf`
+- Responsiveness of site were not consdiered as it was not directed in the `Preinfo.pdf`